git-bruh/matrix-tui/README.md

 * [termbox2](https://github.com/termbox/termbox2) - The terminal rendering library

-Make sure to run `git submodule update --remote --init -f` to clone them.
+Make sure to run `git submodule update --remote --init --depth=1 -f` to clone them.

 # Building

-* Run `./configure` to generate `config.mk`.
-The script takes the same arguments as an autohell `configure` script.

-* Run `make` and then `make install` to install the binary.
-The `Makefile` also respectes the `$DESTDIR` variable to change the install location.
+* Run `meson . build` and `ninja -C build` to build the project.
+The binary will be stored at `build/matrix-tui`

-The following should suffice for regular builds:
+The following should suffice for packaging in distros:

 ```
+export DESTDIR=$TMP_PKG_ROOT

-./configure \
+meson \
 	--prefix=/usr \
-	# --enable-static (Uncomment to build a fully static binary)

-make
+	. build

+ninja -C build
-make install
+ninja -C build install
 ```

 # Contributing

 Contributions are always welcome, the following points should be kept in mind:

-* Pass `--enable-sanitize` to `./configure` to enable sanitizers which help in finding memory leaks or undefined behaviour.
+* Pass `-Db_sanitize=address,undefined` to `meson` to enable sanitizers which help in finding memory leaks or undefined behaviour.

-* Avoid triggering extra compiler warnings unless necessary.

-* Run `make tidy` to run `clang-tidy` to lint the code.

-* Before submitting a PR, format the code with `make format` which runs `clang-format`.
+* Before submitting a PR, format the code with `ninja -C build clang-format` which runs `clang-format`.